Tips for a Safe, Cool Summer

 Explaining Support Animals

 WHAT DO SERVICE ANIMALS DO?
-Service animals perform a task(s) for a specific person – seizure response, mobility assistance, autism assistance, hearing/visual assistance, psychiatric assistance, diabetic or allergy alert, etc.
+Service animals perform a task(s) for a specific person; such as, seizure response, mobility assistance, autism assistance, hearing/visual assistance, psychiatric assistance, diabetic or allergy alert, etc.

 • is not housetrained (e.g., urinating/defecating in a restaurant, etc.)